NickEnbachtov/plugins-template-library-docs/newAI.markdown

 _[String](http://docs.coronalabs.com/api/type/String.html)._ The name of the AI type, wich determines the specific behavior of AI.
 Available options: "patrol" (default), "guard", "boss".
 Default value is "patrol" if the parameter is not provided.

 ##### sprite <small>(optional)</small>
 _[Array](https://docs.coronalabs.com/api/type/SpriteObject/index.html)._ Array with animation data ({sheet, sequences}) This is only required if you intend to create an object from a sprite object instead of static image.
-Default value is `nil` if the parameter is not provided.
+Default value is `{}` if the parameter is not provided.

 ## Examples